jython/jbang-catalog/README.md

 `#!/usr/bin/env jython-cli`

-## PEP-723
+## Metadata

 `jython-cli` uses the `PEP-723` inline script metadata format to specify:

 * The version of Jython to use: 2.7.1, ...
-* The major version of Java to use: 17, 21, ...
+* The major version of Java  use: 17, 21, ...
 * Maven dependencies to make available to the Jython script
 * Additional Java runtime options to use

-[Jython metadata for JBang]
+*Jython metadata for JBang*

 ```
 # /// jbang
 # requires-jython = "2.7.4"